Best things to do in Mexico City and around

 - Casa De Leon Trotsky who was assassinated by the Catalan anarchist Ramón Mercader.

 - National Museum of Popular Cultures, which reveals the traditions embodied in clothes, utensils, toys, and all kinds of objects.

-Always linked to the peculiar Mexican artist, in the San Ángel neighborhood is the Diego Rivera and Frida Kahlo Casa Estudio Museum, with the Casa Azul and Casa Rosa buildings, linked by the bridge, necessary to contextualize the furious but productive relationship of these two geniuses.
+Always linked to the peculiar Mexican artist, in the San Ángel neighborhood are the Diego Rivera and Frida Kahlo Casa Estudio Museum, with the Casa Azul and Casa Rosa buildings, linked by the bridge, necessary to contextualize the furious but productive relationship between these two geniuses.